What is an NHS number and why do you need one?

 - It supports joined-up healthcare across the various services available to you.
 Thus, your hospital and your GP are sure that they are exchanging information about the same patient.

-- It improves accuracy of information used to manage the service.
+- It improves the accuracy of information used to manage the service.

 What problems might arise from not having an NHS number?